ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 ![header image](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/media/Genie_Header.png)

 This guide shall walk you through the minimal path to awesome.
 It lists all steps required to successfully deploy ProvisionGenie in your tenant.
-If you haven't done this by now, please familiarize yourself with our [solution overview](/Docs/LogicApps.md#solution-overview)
+If you haven't done this by now, familiarize yourself with our [solution overview](/Docs/LogicApps.md#solution-overview)

 ## Prerequisites

-* Azure Subscription - if you don't have one, [get it here free](https://azure.microsoft.com//free) - please also see [Cost estimation](CostEstimation.md)
+* Azure Subscription - if you don't have one, [get it here free](https://azure.microsoft.com//free) - also see [Cost estimation](CostEstimation.md)
 * Microsoft 365 license
-* [Power Apps per app or Power Apps per user plan](https://powerapps.microsoft.com/pricing/) (for using Dataverse, please also see [Considerations about where to store data](Docs/Considerations-on-Dataverse.md))
+* [Power Apps per app or Power Apps per user plan](https://powerapps.microsoft.com/pricing/) (for using Dataverse, also see [Considerations about where to store data](Docs/Considerations-on-Dataverse.md))
 * Environment with [Dataverse database](https://docs.microsoft.com/power-platform/admin/create-database)
 * Admin role Azure: [Contributor](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#contributor)
 * Power Platform role: [System Administrator](https://docs.microsoft.com/power-platform/admin/database-security)